-While the Thecus N2100 is supported in Debian 7 (wheezy), it is no longer supported in Debian 8 (jessie).
+While the Thecus N2100 is supported in Debian 7 (wheezy), it is no longer supported in Debian 8 (jessie) or later releases.

 In order to install Debian on an N2100, you need the following:

 - A Thecus N2100 machine or compatible device, such as the Allnet ALL6500.

 - Another machine on which you have an SSH client.
 Every Linux distribution includes an OpenSSH client and there is PuTTY for Windows.